emilknudstrup/scope/README.md

 ### Example: create target list from a CSV file

+scope can generate a target list and plots from a CSV file if it's in the following format:

 | Target   | Name          | RA           | Dec           |
 | -------- | --------------| ------------ | ------------- |
 | TOI-2025 | TYC 4595-797-1| 18 51 10.839 | 82 14 43.5636 |
 | ...      | ...           | ...          | ...           |
 | TOI-2158 | HD 348661     | 18 27 14.461 | 82 14 43.5636 |

+This is how you would load it in with scope
 ```python
 import scope